The little town called Goedverwacht

 “You have to visit the graveyard”, Lorraine said.

 Where old souls are resting.
 But did we have to walk through it, I thought.

 So we did as we were told.

 Creepy is not even the word to describe the experience yet somehow we made it fun.
 Looking at the tombstones, I forget that many of my family came from here.
-However, it’s quite difficult to pin point if they indeed on our side of the family.
+However, it’s quite difficult to pinpoint if they are, indeed on our side of the family.

-Courtney began to go mad; agonising the ants with a stick so we cut our exploration short.
+Courtney began to go mad; agonizing the ants with a stick so we cut our exploration short.